Zorro30/Zorro30/README.md

 Here are some ideas to get you started:
 -->

-- 🔭  I’m currently work as a Junior Platform Engineer @ Fynd(acquired by Jio).
+- 🔭  I currently work as a Junior Platform Engineer @ Fynd(acquired by Jio).
 - 💼  In my day to day task I work on building high scalable API's, along with that I also work on Angular & nodejs.
 - 🌱  I’m currently learning vuejs.